The Prophecy: Uprising: Development

 The Prophecy: Uprising and The Prophecy: Forsaken were filmed simultaneously in Bucharest, Romania.
 Furthermore, these films are the first to not have Christopher Walken and Steve Hytner reprise their roles as the Archangel Gabriel and the coroner Joseph, respectively.

 Reception

 Witney Seibold of CraveOnline called it convoluted and "a little hard to follow".
-Marco Lanzagorta of PopMatters wrote, "Still, and in spite of a convoluted plot, The Prophecy: Uprising is not an entirely bad film."
-Beyond Hollywood wrote, "Uprising isn't really a bad movie, although if judged as a standalone film, it's very short and incomplete."
+Marco Lanzagorta of PopMatters wrote that despite having a convoluted plot, he considered it not an entirely bad film.
+Beyond Hollywood wrote: "Uprising isn't really a bad movie, although if judged as a standalone film, it's very short and incomplete".
 Scott Weinberg of DVD Talk rated it 1.5/5 stars and called it "a picture-perfect example of squeezing a cinematic stone for its last droplet of blood".